7 Days (Craig David song)

 "7 Days" is a song by British singer Craig David.
 It was released on 24 July 2000 as the second single from his debut studio album, Born to Do It (2000).
-"7 Days" topped the UK Singles Chart.
-Outside the United Kingdom, "7 Days" peaked within the top ten of the charts in many countries, including Australia, Canada, Denmark, the Netherlands, New Zealand, the Republic of Ireland and the United States.
-It received a Gold sales certification from the British Phonographic Industry and became Britain's 17th best-selling single of 2000.
+"7 Days" topped the UK Singles Chart and peaked within the top ten of the charts in several countries, including Australia, Canada, Denmark, Ireland, the Netherlands, New Zealand and the United States.
+It became David’s highest charting hit in the US.

+"7 Days" has received a 3× Platinum sales certification from the British Phonographic Industry (BPI) and was Britain's 17th-best-selling single of 2000.
 In 2001, the song was nominated for the BRIT Award for Best Single (losing out to Robbie Williams' "Rock DJ"), and in 2003, it was nominated for the Grammy Award for Best Male Pop Vocal Performance.
 There is also a remix produced by DJ Premier featuring Mos Def.